drivet/website/content/posts/2020/website-identity.md

 title: Your Website is Your Passport
 date: 2020-02-05 16:30:11
 modified: 2020-02-05 16:30:11
-status: draft

-One of the themes that crops up again and again in the [IndieWeb][] community is that your personal domain, with attendant website, should form the nexus of your online existence.
+One of the themes that crops up again and again in the [IndieWeb][1] community is that your personal domain, with attendant website, should form the nexus of your online existence.
 Of course, people can and do maintain separate profiles on a variety of private social media platforms, but these